Home Tutorials Training Consulting Books Company Contact us

 ^\d+(\.\d+)?

-^ defines that the patter must start at beginning of a new line. \d+ matches one or several digits.
+^ defines that the pattern must start at beginning of a new line. \d+ matches one or several digits.
 The ? makes the statement in brackets optional. \. matches ".", parentheses are used for grouping.
 Matches for example "5", "1.5" and "2.21".

 2. Prerequisites

 The following tutorial assumes that you have basic knowledge of the Java programming language.
+This tutorial uses modern Java features (Java 17+) including the var keyword, text blocks, and enhanced APIs.

 3. Rules of writing regular expressions